smarthomeNG/plugins/mpd/README.md

 #### mpd_file
 You could specify a file, directory or URL which will be played if the value of this item change.

+#### mpd_localplaylist
+You could specify a local playlist file which will be played if the value of this item change.

 ## Functions